Personal Trainer Books List – Best Books for Personal Trainers

-The list is below, but I’d first like to highlight my book, Ignite the Fire.
-I wrote it to fill the knowledge gap in the industry.
-Now trusted by tens of thousands of trainers and college / mentorship programs Worldwide, it’s a must for any new or serious personal trainer.
+The list is below, but I’d first like to highlight my books, Ignite the Fire and the Personal Trainer Pocketbook.
+I wrote them to fill the knowledge gap in the industry.
+Now trusted by tens of thousands of trainers and college / mentorship programs Worldwide, they are both musts for any new or serious personal trainer.

 Ignite the Fire (V2.0) – Jonathan Goodman (me)

 Now in a revised, expanded, and upgraded edition, Ignite the Fire is the highly practical approach to personal training already relied on by thousands of trainers Worldwide.
 Ignite provides a clear road map from how to become a personal trainer to building your career from the bottom up so you can build a clientele, your reputation, and income.
 It’s available as a paperback and Kindle via Amazon.”

 From the UK to Canada, United States to Australia, and everywhere in between, Jonathan Goodman has been answering questions about succeeding in personal training to 100’s of thousands of trainers Worldwide since 2009.
 For the first time ever, these 48 invaluable answers have all been compiled into one handy reference – no stone is left unturned.
 It’s available as a paperback and Kindle via Amazon.

 On Business Systems and Marketing

 As a psychologist, Kahnamen won the Nobel Prize in economics for the establishment of behavioral economics.
 You will not read a more important book on the human condition and its relation to business.
 I omitted half a dozen other books from this list because they are simply reworkings of Kahnamen’s book.
 Go to the source.
 Take your time with this one.